justwj/CLUIE-Net/README.md

 ```
 python test.py --test_path /path_to_data --fe_load_path /path_to_ckpt --fI_load_path /path_to_ckpt
 ```
-You can download the pretrained CLUIE-Net model from [here](https://drive.google.com/drive/folders/1uecaMgi3hqUy6PXIUUqAJaxkFNPLosAL?usp=sharing),then you should put them in floders './ckpt'.
+You can download the pretrained CLUIE-Net model from [here](https://drive.google.com/drive/folders/1uecaMgi3hqUy6PXIUUqAJaxkFNPLosAL?usp=sharing),then you should put them in the folder  './ckpt'.